josmase/systemetApi/README.md

 `localhost:8000/api/product/1`

-TO get the product with a Artikelid of 1.
+To get the product with a Artikelid of 1.

 ###Columns